Victormrf/Victormrf/README.md

 ## Who am I

 <div>
 My name is Victor.
-I'm a Brazilian dude currently studying Information Systems.
+I'm a Brazilian dude currently studying Eletrical Engineering.

 At that moment, I don't have any professional experience as a programmer.
 But I'm excited to be one. 😆
 </div>